alisaifee/flask-limiter/doc/source/index.rst

 ``RATELIMIT_HEADER_LIMIT``     Header for the current rate limit.
 Defaults to ``X-RateLimit-Limit`` ``RATELIMIT_HEADER_RESET``     Header for the reset time of the current rate limit.
 Defaults to ``X-RateLimit-Reset`` ``RATELIMIT_HEADER_REMAINING`` Header for the number of requests remaining in the current rate limit.
 Defaults to ``X-RateLimit-Remaining``
+``RATELIMIT_SWALLOW_ERRORS``   Whether to allow failures while attempting to perform a rate limit
+                               such as errors with downstream storage.
+Setting this value to ``True`` will effectively disable rate limiting for requests where an error has occurred.
 ============================== ================================================